 External Hard drive

-Even if you are storing online, it is recommended you set a time (weekly to monthly for busines, quarterly for personal) to back up your Documents, emails, photos, videos, desktop settings and any other software storage files.
+Even if you are storing your data online via a Cloud Service, it is recommended you set a time (weekly to monthly for busines, at least quarterly for personal) to back up your Documents, emails, photos, videos, desktop settings and any other software storage files.

 Cloud back up